harold-js/harold-website/src/docs/recipes.md

   - learn
 ---

-Below are ready-to-use recipes.
-You can take them as inspiration or copy it as it is and use in your custom template.
+Below are ready-to-use recipes you can adapt for your custom template.

 ## Query Parameter Styling (v1.3.0+)